alesys/creative-nodeflow/README.md

 - **Starting Prompt**: No input, has output.
 Uses OpenAI GPT-4o-mini
 - **Agent Prompt**: Has input and output.
 Receives context from previous nodes
-- **Image Prompt**: Has input and output.
+- **Art Director**: Has input and output.
 Uses Google Gemini 2.5 Flash Image
 - **Output**: Has input and output.
 Displays results and passes context through

 ### Context Flow